U.N. assembly recognizes Libya's interim government

 If approved, the draft would lift all sanctions against the Libyan National Oil Corporation and Zueitina Oil Company in an attempt to help get the Libyan economy running.

-It would also partly ease sanctions against the central bank and other Libyan institutions, though special approval by the Security Council's Libya sanctions committee would still be needed to unfreeze their seized assets.
+It would also partly ease sanctions against the central bank and other Libyan institutions, though their seized assets abroad would still need special approval by the Security Council's Libya sanctions committee to be unfrozen.

 The arms embargo would remain in place, but Libya's interim government and the United Nations would be allowed to import weapons to maintain security.